MicrosoftDocs/VBA-Docs/api/Excel.CalculatedMembers.Add.md

 The following example adds a set to a PivotTable.

 > [!NOTE]
-> Connection to the cube and existing pivot table is necessary for the sample to run.
+> Connection to the cube and existing PivotTable is necessary for the sample to run.

 ```vb
 Sub UseAddSet()